DougSalt/ABM-metadata/man/ssrepi_cli.sh.md

-# ssrepi.sh - interface libary for SSREPI
+# ssrepi\_cli.sh - the Bash interface libary for SSREPI

 ## SYNOPSIS

-The library for doing (Social Simulation REPository Interface) SSREPI provenance and metadata collection
+The library for doing (Social Simulation REPository Interface) SSREPI provenance and metadata collection.
+This allow invocation of the interface from the command line and as such can be used in normal scripts.
+SLURM has been built in, although the queue management of SLURM is superior and the queueing mechanism

 ## DESCRIPTION